-Actions to Approve the Policy for the Prioritization of the VTrans Mid-term Transportation Needs and Accept the Prioritized 2019 VTrans Mid-term Needs making three modifications to the draft Policy Guide for the Identification and Prioritization of the VTrans Mid-term Needs as presented to the Board on January 19, 2021 as well as several modifications to the draft Technical Guide for the Identification and Prioritization of the VTrans Mid-term Needs.
+Extensive stakeholder and public outreach was conducted as part of the development of the proposed policy for the prioritization of the VTrans Mid-Term Needs.
+OIPI incorporated public feedback by making three modifications to the draft Policy Guide for the Identification and Prioritization of the VTrans Mid-term Needs as presented to the Board on January 19, 2021 as well as several modifications to the draft Technical Guide for the Identification and Prioritization of the VTrans Mid-term Needs.